Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 What should I avoid while taking Mapap?

-Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
-Mapap (sometimes abbreviated as APAP) is contained in many combination medicines.
-Taking certain products together can cause you to get too much this medicine which can lead to a fatal overdose.
-Check the label to see if a medicine contains this medicine or APAP.
+Ask a doctor or pharmacist before using any other medicine that may contain Mapap (sometimes abbreviated as APAP).
+Taking too much this medicine can lead to a fatal overdose.

 Mapap side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, Mapap may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken this medicine in the past and had no reaction.
 Stop taking Mapap and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
 If you have this type of reaction, you should never again take any medicine that contains this medicine.

 Stop taking Mapap and call your doctor at once if you have signs of liver problems: loss of appetite, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).